Rabbits are much loved pets in Britain but, sadly, many aren’t given the enrichment and space they need to properly enjoy their lives.

 - Let them find their food.
 Rabbits like to hop around, play and forage.
 Scatter food around their secure run and let them search it out.
 Mix pellets in with their feeding hay so they have to search for them.
 It’ll also encourage them to spend lots of time outside in the sunshine – rabbits need sunlight to make vitamin D, which helps them take in more calcium from their food.

 - Give them toys to play with, platforms to climb on and untreated wooden logs to gnaw and explore.
-You can buy safe toys for your rabbit from pet shops or pet supermarkets.
+You can buy safe toys for your rabbits from pet shops or pet supermarkets.
 For a cheaper alternative, try giving your rabbits a cardboard box – these are great for rabbits to explore and will give them somewhere safe to hide, too.
 They may even enjoy treats like dried herbs and feeding hay inside a plain, paper bag.

 - Rabbits were born to dig.
 A planter filled with potting compost will save your grass from becoming full of holes!
 Given half a chance, your rabbits will dig their way out of their run.
 Make sure the wire of your run is sunk around 40cm into the ground to keep them safely inside.

 - Train your rabbits to use a litter tray.
 Fill their tray with non-clumping, non-toxic litter and put some of their droppings in it so they know what it’s supposed to be used for.
 Each time your bunnies hop into the tray to use it, offer them a natural rabbit treat.
 They’ll soon get the hang of it!
 This can be especially useful for house rabbits.

 Looking for vet recommended toys for your rabbits?
 PDSA Pet Store has a great range of toys and care products for your bunny.
 Here are some of the leading toys our vets suggest: